Amazon Cloud Cam Hands-On Camera Review

 Cloud Cam Performance

-In testing, what impressed me the most was Cloud Cam’s responsiveness to events.
-At the time, I was simultaneously running Cloud Cam alongside ten other FHD streaming cameras all while indulging in the occasional Netflix binge.
-I was certainly putting enough strain on my network that streaming devices might have been impacted.
+In testing, what impressed us the most was Cloud Cam’s responsiveness to events.
+At the time, we were simultaneously running Cloud Cam alongside ten other FHD streaming cameras, all while indulging in the occasional Netflix binge.
+We were certainly putting enough strain on our network that streaming devices might have been impacted.
 Regardless, Cloud Cam was consistently fast when sending alerts and streaming.

-When I triggered an event, it was usually the first camera to send a push notification.
+When we triggered an event, it was usually the first camera to send a push notification.
 It also had one of the shortest lag times.
-When I initiated a live stream from my network, the time to live stream was around two seconds, though it did take ten seconds a couple of times.
-When I was away from home, the time to live stream was closer to five seconds.
+When we initiated a live stream from our network, the time to live stream was around two seconds, though it did take ten seconds a couple of times.
+When we initiated a live stream while on another network, the time to live stream was closer to five seconds.
 The camera also “woke up” in time to capture all events.

 Cloud Cam lagged behind its competitors a tad when comparing daytime streaming quality.
-In the video below, skip to minute 0:12 to see Cloud Cam’s video quality as compared to Nest Cam, Logi Circle, Canary, and Arlo Q. As you can see, Cloud Cam’s video quality isn’t terrible.
+Cloud Cam’s video quality isn’t terrible.
 It’s still a clear shot, but the picture isn’t as sharp and the field of view is narrower than other cameras tested.

 Cloud Cam uses eight IR LEDs for night vision.